The State of (Over)working 2025

 To find out more about how these risk factors can lead to burnout, what employers can do to help prevent overworking, and for more expert insights, read our State of (Over)working online report.

-Our latest research investigates the extent of the UK’s overworking and burnout crisis
+Our latest research explores the extent of the UK’s overworking & burnout crisis

 *Ranking calculations: